Effective April 1, 2025

 Get Prepared!

-On April 1st 2025, acquirers and merchants begin with a ratio of zero and have a grace period until July 1 2025 before VAMP enforcement begins in earnest.
+Enforcement will begin October 1, 2025 to allow stakeholders to adjust.
 So there is still time to act!
 We recommend taking the following steps for a smooth transition to the new program:

 DisputeHelp Is Here To Help